 The main reason is not having a plan.
 Without a plan, or rather without alternatives for what you want to do instead of what you want to change, it will be very hard.

 It is very hard to change something just by using willpower.
 What works better?
-To make sure you have a plan, a plan with two aspects.
+To make sure you have a plan, a plan consisting of two aspects.

 Firstly it is very important to know why you want to change something.
 If you don’t have that very clear, why would you bother changing?
 The bigger your reason, the easier it is to keep your intentions.

 Now come back to the example.
 Why do you want to start with the most important task?
-Perhaps because you notice that you don’t get to finish the important tasks.
-You also notice that you are slow at the start of the day to tackle your work, so only at the last moment you will do the important things which means you work longer because you were not very productive that day.
-This will result in a not so easy start of the next day.
+Perhaps because you notice that you never succeed in finishing the important tasks.
+You also notice that you are slow at the start of the day to tackle your work, so only at the last moment, you will do the important things which results in longer working hours and less productivity.
+All in all, it will mean a difficult start the following day.
 You might be in a vicious circle, which will hamper your progress.
 What are the consequences if you don’t finish your thesis in time?

 So consider very clearly why something is important to you.
 By asking yourself a couple of times ‘why is this important?’ you will find out what is the mean reason for the change you want.

 Make sure you have options, alternatives.
-What do you need to do first to do what you intended?
+What do you need to do first to make sure you do what you intended?
 Do you have to change the circumstances, what to prepare, what to do differently?
 What to do if you catch yourself in the act of not keeping your good intentions?

 By using a clear plan, knowing why you are doing it and what alternatives you have, I am sure you will be able to keep your good intentions.